sk-adi/jsProjects/README.md

-Here's the updated README file, including the new **Tip Calculator** project and a link to the live view:

----

 # jsProjects

 This repository contains multiple JavaScript projects that I am working on.
 Each project is designed to showcase various skills in JavaScript, including DOM manipulation, event handling, and building interactive features.
 New projects will be added regularly as I continue to learn and improve my JavaScript skills.